US STOCKS-Futures flat at 5-year highs, investors await earnings

 notching five-year highs.

-Both the Dow and S&P 500 closed at their highest levels the
+* Both the Dow and S&P 500 closed at their highest levels

 earnings season.
 U.S. markets were closed on Monday for a public